STUDIO

 Team Leaders

-Michele Pasca di Magliano (Director, Zaha Hadid Architects)
+Michele Pasca di Magliano (Director, ZHA)

-Clemens Lindner (Senior Designer, Zaha Hadid Architects)
+Clemens Lindner (Senior Designer, ZHA)

 Program